Why does my phone battery drain so fast?

 Work through these common causes to determine why your phone battery is draining so fast.

-Having too many apps running in the background can drain your phone's battery charge.
-Check your iPhone or Android app permissions and adjust them so that only the essential apps are allowed to use background data.
+Having streaming apps running in the background (e.g. YouTube background or Spotify) can drain your phone's battery charge much faster than other apps.
+Check your iPhone or Android app permissions and adjust them so that streaming apps can’t use background data.

 Too many open apps running location services